Jas1052/BadCoding/README.md

 Assume the following code:
 ```
 void doSomething(int a, int b) {
-    int quotient = obtainQuotient(a, b);
+    int remainder = obtainRemainder(a, b);
-    // proceed with usage of quotient as remainder with no comments
+    // proceed with usage of remainder as remainder with no comments
 }
 ```
 ```